Nobody does blood splatter like Frank Miller.

 - Badass Boast: "It was up to my generation to basically give Batman his balls back."

-- Darker and Edgier: It works with the The Dark Knight Returns and fails miserably in All-Star Batman & Robin, the Boy Wonder - so miserably, it's a suspected Stealth Parody.
+- Darker and Edgier: The general opinion is it worked with the Batman: The Dark Knight Returns and did not work so well in All-Star Batman & Robin, the Boy Wonder some people have suspected that it's a Stealth Parody.

 - Department of Redundancy Department: "I'm having a date with Bruce Wayne".
 "Dick Grayson, Age Twelve".
 In fact about half the dialogue in All Star Batman and Robin repeatedly consists of people repeating themselves repeatedly.